Cities that are canceling their big New Year’s Eve events — and those still going forward

 Other cities around the world with traditionally iconic celebrations still plan to host their events but with safety precautions in place.

-As of December 23, this what some of the world cities with traditionally huge New Year’s Eve events are doing.
+As of 3 p.m.
+ET December 25, this what some of the world cities with traditionally huge New Year’s Eve events are doing.

 Canceled events